LukacsBotond/RemoteCalc/README.md

 RemoteCalc

-Calculate functions on a different executable, on different place
+Calculate functions on a different executable, on different place.
+It won't work for a while